 Celebrating our Patron Saint: Andrew

 On November 30th, Scots around the world honor the legacy of Andrew to Apostle, the patron saint of Scotland.
 As the namesake for Scottish societies around the world, he's a central part of the country's national identity.
-A number of legends swirl around, but many claim that the bones of St. Andrew were brought to Scotland, historically on the grounds of the modern day town of St. Andrews.
+Many claim that the bones of St. Andrew were brought to Scotland, historically on the grounds of the modern day town of St. Andrews.